axe312ger/sqip/CONTRIBUTING.md

 ## Developing

-If not specified different, all commands are executed from the project root directory.
+If not specified differently, all commands are executed from the project root directory.

 A `npm run` will give you a first overview of all available scripts.